MRHeding/antoinetpastrysystem/user-registration-dfd.md

 - Form switches to login mode
 - Registration form is cleared

-This DFD shows the complete user registration workflow in the Antoinette's Pastries system!
+This DFD shows the complete user registration workflow in the Antonette's Pastries system!